UngTengEn/Intel-Media-Stack-Workspace/README.md

 1. Open a new Terminal in Visual Studio Code.
 Run ".\env.bat" from project root path.
 2. Then run the msys2_shell.cmd.
 This will open a msys2 shell window.
-3. In the msys2 shell window, go to the project root path and run "./build_ffmpeg.sh [Release|Debug]"
+3. In the msys2 shell window, go to the project root path and run "./build_ffmpeg.sh"